XBastille/DeepFX-Studio/README.md

 Welcome to **DeepFX Studio**!
 This AI-powered toolkit provides a suite of advanced image editing features powered by cutting-edge deep learning techniques.
 From enhancing image quality to creative transformations, DeepFX Studio is designed to be a comprehensive solution for all your image processing needs.

-## Local development

-To run the example project:

-1. create a virtual enviroment and activate it

-2. Install dependencies via `pip`:

-    ```bash
-    pip install -r requirements.txt
-    ```

-3. Run development server:

-    ```bash
-    python manage.py runserver
-    ```

-4. using `which npm` or `where npm' to local your npm (it is different for windows and linux)

-5. Open two separate terminal and run `python manage.py tailwind start` in one teminal and `python manage.py runserver` in other terminal

-.
-Open `http://localhost:8000` in a browser.
-You should see the main page.

-## Docker setup

-1. Build containers via `docker-compose`:

-    ```bash
-    docker compose build
-    ```

-2. Start containers:

-    ```bash
-    docker compose up
-    ```

-3. Open `http://localhost:8000` in a browser.
-You should see the main page.

 ## 🚀 Features